 - A driver who was speeding.

-- The local government agency that didn’t free the road of obstacles, such as a traffic cone or large roadkill, which caused drivers on the road to stop abruptly.
+- The local government agency didn’t free the road of obstacles, such as a traffic cone or large roadkill, which caused drivers on the road to stop abruptly.

 - A driver who doesn’t adjust their driving habits when adverse weather conditions hit.